Solar + Batteries: Is Tesla’s Powerwall the iPhone of Battery Storage?

 - Self Discharge Rates: The rate at which a battery loses charge while not producing energy.

-Perhaps the most eye-grabbing headline of Musk’s product announcement was the PowerWall’s price: $3,500 for a 10kWh battery.
-Though a lot remains unknown about this battery, and, keeping in mind that the headline price is for just the battery, not the required power electronics, the stated price is still exceptional, making it competitive with maintenance-free heavy duty lead acid batteries.
-Further, the PowerWall has several properties (less weight, higher power, and possibly higher cycle life) that are superior.
+Perhaps the most eye-grabbing headline of Musk’s product announcement was the Powerwall’s price: $3,500 for a 10kWh battery.
+Though a lot remained unknown about the battery then, the stated price was still exceptional, making it competitive with maintenance-free heavy duty lead acid batteries.
+Further, the Powerwall and the subsequent upgrades have several properties (less weight, higher power, and possibly higher cycle life) that are superior.

-This is what has happened in the PV market; PV cells today are essentially the same core technology in use since the 1970s, but benefiting from vastly improved manufacturing processes.
+It’s that superiority to traditional battery storage options that has contributed to making the Powerwall such a big deal.
+Musk’s product spurred interest in what would become an emerging industry.
+This is what happened in the PV market; PV cells today are essentially the same core technology in use since the 1970s, but benefiting from vastly improved manufacturing processes.
 Tesla is aware that even at their impressive announced price per kilowatt-hour for their battery, the pure economic case for adding energy storage to a GTPV array is not yet compelling enough to make it a no-brainer for the average residential solar customer.
-And so, they will work tirelessly to reduce that price.
+And so, they and other manufacturers have worked tirelessly to reduce that price.

-Like the iPhone was at its time of release, the Tesla PowerWall is a milestone and only the beginning of a new era of battery storage.
-It is not a new technology, but a better packaging and experience of an existing technology; as has been proven before, a product that has pizzazz, consumer appeal, and strong engineering to back it up, can radically transform the world.
+Like the iPhone was at its time of release, the Tesla Powerwall was a milestone and only the beginning of a new era of battery storage.
+And like the iPhone, it’s introduction has pushed others (Pika, Sonnenbatterie, etc.) to innovate and improve their products in that space as well.
+Residential backup batteries are not a new technology, but the Powerwalls’ and their competitor’s better packaging and user experience are an update of an existing technology; as has been proven before, a product that has pizzazz, consumer appeal, and strong engineering to back it up, can radically transform the world.

 Next Time: Applications of Energy Storage, Past, Present, and Future